ovidiuch/aufond/README.md

 ## Structure

-Since Meteor provides tight conventions for [structuring your app](http://docs.meteor.com/#structuringyourapp), most of the app is structured the way you'd expect if from a Meteor project.
+Since __[Meteor.js](http://www.meteor.com/)__ provides tight conventions for [structuring your app](http://docs.meteor.com/#structuringyourapp), most of the app is structured the way you'd expect if from a Meteor project.

 There are two abstractions that stand out the most: